Neara-Software/ground_segmentation_exercise/README.md

 ## Requirements & constraints
 Your task is to do a little bit of segmentation to detect the ground and colour it green.

 - document your approach.
 What heuristics did you use?
-What algorithms?
+What / how the algorithm works, their tradeoffs and how you could improve it if you spent more time on it.
 - you can use libraries of your choosing for helper functions and classes but you cannot use functions that would implement the bulk of the algorithm i.e. you can use `sklearn.linear_model.LinearRegression` but you can't use something like `library.detect_ground()`
 - output the final colouring using the provided visualize() function or you can plot the images with something like matplotlib.
 If you do it file based, it could be `ground[0-5].png` in the current directory